Understanding the Climate Change Drought Connection and Its Impact

 Some areas of the United States are more susceptible to drought due to several important reasons, such as:

-Over-reliance on groundwater: That is, uncontrolled exploitation of the water sources, particularly the artificial ones, hampers water availability in the region.
+• Overreliance on groundwater: The uncontrolled exploitation of water sources, particularly artificial ones, hampers the region's water availability.

-Rising temperatures: Hotter conditions enhance evaporation levels, lowering the amount of water available for irrigation and other uses.
+• Rising temperatures: Hotter conditions enhance evaporation levels, lowering water availability for irrigation and other uses.

 Impacts of Drought on the Environment and Society